WE ARE OPEN FOR THE 2025 SEASON

 40,000-50,000 Scoville units.

 Also known as The Bird's Eye Chile.
 These native southwest tiny tepin chilies pack a punch for their size.
 Fruits are best used when dried for seasoning and are 10-40 times hotter than a jalapeno.
-Seeds from a pepper exchange.

 50,000-100,000 Scoville units.